-Detailed information on how the Group's equity investment portfolio is broken down based on purchase reasons are described in chapter V point No 8 "Equity investments" of the Report on Activities of the Capital Group of Bank Handlowy w Warszawie S.A. for 2015.
+Detailed information on how the Group's equity investment portfolio is broken down based on purchase reasons are described in chapter V point No 8 "Equity investments" of the Report on Activities of the Capital Group of Bank Handlowy w Warszawie S.A. for 2016.

-A description of accounting techniques applied as well as capital commitments valuation methodologies is in explanatory note 2 "Significant accounting policies" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+A description of accounting techniques applied as well as capital commitments valuation methodologies is in explanatory note 2 "Significant accounting policies" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-Information on balance sheet value and the fair value of capital expositions not included in the trading book is in explanatory note 39 "Fair value information" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+Information on balance sheet value and the fair value of capital expositions not included in the trading book is in explanatory note 39 "Fair value information" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 22 "Equity investments valued at the equity method" and note 23 "Equity investments available for sale" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 22 "Equity investments valued at the equity method" and note 23 "Equity investments available for sale" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-The value of liquidations of equity investments not included in Bank's trading portfolio is provided in explanatory note 22 "Equity investments valued at equity method" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2015.
+The value of liquidations of equity investments not included in Bank's trading portfolio is provided in explanatory note 22 "Equity investments valued at equity method" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2016.

-1.7.
-Information regarding operational risk
+1.8.
+Operational risk

-Operational risk is the risk of loss resulting from inadequate or deficient internal processes, people, technical systems, or from external events (including technological and technical risk, outsourcing risk, fraud risk, money laundering risk, information safety risk, external events risk (business continuity), tax and accounting risk, product risk, compliance risk, legal risk, model risk and human resources risk).
+Operational risk is the risk of loss resulting from inadequate or deficient internal processes, people, technical systems, or from external events (including technological and technical risk, outsourcing risk, misappropriation risk, money laundering risk, information security risk, external events risk (business continuity), tax and accounting risk, product risk, compliance risk, legal risk, models risk, staffing risk, concentration risk and (conduct risk).